Weird Dreams: Gameplay

 The game starts where the novella ends, with Steve lying on the operating table and slipping into the dream world.
 Steve is controlled by the player through numerous surreal worlds.
-He can collect certain weapons and items on these levels, but with a few exceptions, cannot carry them to another level.
+He can collect certain weapons and items on these levels, but cannot carry them to another level, with a few exceptions.
 Steve has no health meter, but there is a heart rate monitor, which goes from 75bpm (normal) to 100bpm (in frightening situations) to 170bpm (shortly before death).
 He immediately dies if he comes into contact with an enemy or an obstacle.
 He can also die if he remains too long in certain areas such as the Country Garden, where a lawnmower will come and kill him.
 When Steve dies, the game returns to the scene in the operating room where the surgeons attempt to save him, only to flatline and then for his heart to start back up.
-If you get a gameover, Steve will flatline and his heart will not beat again, kicking you back to the titlescreen.
+If the player gets a Game Over, Steve will flatline and his heart will not beat again, returning the player to the title screen.
 There are no save points in the game, and instead of score points the player's progress is stated as a percentage and a time counter.

-There is an in-game cheat code for infinite lives: the player has to be standing halfway (To the point that Steve looks like a blob) in the right-hand-side mirror in the Hall of Mirrors (which functions as a Hub level) then input the morse code for S.O.S.
-(3 short strikes, 3 long strikes, 3 short strikes) using a specific key from the keyboard ('Help' key on Atari ST, and the "+" key on MS-DOS (must be the numerical plus key on a keyboard that has a numerical pad)).
-Pressing Help/Numerical+ on any section of a level will allow you to skip said section.
+There is an in-game cheat code for infinite lives, available in the Hall of Mirrors, which functions as a Hub level.
+The player has to be standing halfway in the right-hand-side mirror (at the point where Steve looks like a blob) and then input the Morse code for S.O.S.
+(3 short strikes, 3 long strikes, 3 short strikes).
+The specific key used for input is either the 'Help' key on the Atari ST version, or the numerical '+' key on the MS-DOS version (i.e. the plus key on the keyboard's numerical pad).
+Subsequently, pressing Help/Numerical+ on any section of a level will allow the player to skip said section.
 Pressing Help/Numerical+ in the Hall of Mirrors will disable the cheat.
-Having the cheat enabled allows you to respawn immediately where you died instead of having to watch the "operating table" scene every time you lose a life.
+Having the cheat enabled allows the player to respawn immediately where the player died instead of having to watch the "operating table" scene.

-There are 15 different enemies/challenges, 7 different death animations and 5 different musical scores by C64/Amiga musician David Whittaker on the Amiga.
+There are 15 different enemies/challenges, 7 different death animations, and 5 different musical scores by C64/Amiga musician David Whittaker on the Amiga.
 Barry Leitch did the music for the Commodore 64 and PC version.
-The game also features a couple actual pieces of music, such as Country Gardens and Dance of the Sugar Plum Fairy.
+The game also features a couple of traditional compositions including Country Gardens and Dance of the Sugar Plum Fairy.

-After defeating the final boss, Steve wakes up on the operating table like when you lose a life, only you do not flatline.
+After defeating the final boss, Steve wakes up on the operating table, as when the player loses a life, but without flatlining.
 The surgeon in the bottom right grins madly at the camera while holding a knife.
 The screen cuts to black.